-This CD&A describes the material elements of our executive compensation program during Fiscal 2023.
+This CD&A describes the material elements of our executive compensation program during Fiscal 2024.
 It also provides an overview of our executive compensation philosophy, core principles, and objectives.
-Finally, it analyzes how and why the compensation committee of our Board arrived at the specific compensation determinations for our named executive officers for Fiscal 2023, including the key factors that the compensation committee considered in deciding our executives' compensation.
+Finally, it analyzes how and why the compensation committee of our Board arrived at the specific compensation determinations for our named executive officers in Fiscal 2024, including the key factors that the compensation committee considered in deciding our executives' compensation.